Samsun University: Ballıca

 Located in Ballıca in Ondokuzmayıs district.
 There are Faculty of Aviation and Space Sciences, Faculty of Engineering and School of Civil Aviation and Vocational School of Technical Sciences.
 There are also dormitories for students in the campus.
 It is designed as a campus where technical sciences are predominant.

 Canik

 Located in Canik district.
 There are Faculty of Economics, Administrative, and Social Sciences and Faculty of Architecture, Design and Fine Arts and Faculty of Medicine.
 It is designed as a campus where social sciences are predominant.

 Student clubs

 There are 26 clubs at the university.
 In addition to these student clubs, there are engineering teams carrying out R&D studies.
-Tanyeli Rocket team, whose members consist of students from both University of Samsun and 19 Mayıs University, were placed first at Teknofest Aerospace and Technology Festival 2020 in the 1500 meter low-altitude category.
+Tanyeli Rocket team, whose members consist of students from both Samsun University and 19 Mayıs University, were placed first at Teknofest Aerospace and Technology Festival 2020 in the 1500 meter low-altitude category.